huoqifeng/MongoOperatorPoC/readme.md

 2019-01-11T03:19:27.724+0000 W NETWORK  [thread1] No primary detected for set rs0 2019-01-11T03:19:27.724+0000 I NETWORK  [thread1] All nodes for set rs0 are down.
 This has happened for 3 checks in a row.
 ```
+Check with command:
+`minikube addons list`
-You can then use the IP to verify, to get the IPs, run
+If DNS is not enabled and you can not solve it, You can then use the IP to verify, to get the IPs, run
 `kubectl logs -f mongodb-0 -c mongo-sidecar`
 And then compose the mongo url with the IPs and then connect via mongo shell, like below:
 `mongo mongodb://172.17.0.6:27017,172.17.0.7:27017,172.17.0.8:27017/?replicaSet=rs0`